openintegrationhub/openintegrationhub.github.io/docs/3 - Deployment/DeploymentScenarios.md

 - Snap Shot Service (Optional but highly recommend for polling flows)

 If the flow is using global connectors, then those need to be manually started through the component repository.
-Non global connectors are started automatically by the Orchestrator
+Non-global connectors are started automatically by the Orchestrator

 ## Flow Deployment with ID-linking

-With the ID-Linking feature of the OIH, external ids of data sets coming from a connectors are grouped and linked to one entry with a OIH-Id.
+With the ID-Linking feature of the OIH, external ids of data sets coming from connectors are grouped and linked to one entry with a OIH-Id.
 This prevents duplicate entries in the connected systems and enables dynamic updating of existing entries in connected systems.

 Required Services: